 Still, moving can also be stressful.
 There are a lot of details to coordinate.
 Finding a new place to live, boxing up your belongings, and getting everything from point A to point B are just a few.
 Some important things can fall through the cracks.

 While you’ll probably remember to forward your mail, what about your health insurance?
 Take steps early on to make sure you don’t have a gap in health insurance during and after your move.
 Here’s how:

-The insurance you trusted to meet your needs in Dallas may not be available in Boise – or wherever you move.
+The insurance you trusted to meet your needs in Dallas may not be available in Chicago – or wherever you move.
 You could find yourself outside your health plan network.
 Don’t worry.
 Moving is considered a “qualifying event” that allows you to sign up for another health plan during a special enrollment period (SEP).